 Note: You cannot use both SSO and LDAP simultaneously.

 To begin, ask your GoCanvas sales representative or account manager to enable SSO integration for your account.
-Once that's done, visit the SSO settings page by navigating to Home>Account>Customize>SSO Settings and clicking the edit icon.
+Once that's done, visit the SSO settings page by navigating to Home>Account>Account Settings>SSO Settings and clicking the Settings button.

 On this screen, you're presented with several fields: